TEN YEARS OF ACAS CONCILIATION

 Criminal Record Checks are renamed Disclosure and Barring Service checks and are now known as DBS checks.
 They will also become “portable” from one job to another and employers will be able to view the check instantly online from March 2013.

-The definition of a protected disclosure will be tightened so that from April 2013 a worker must have a genuine belief that their disclosure is in the public interest in order to succeed with a whistleblowing claim.
+The definition of a protected disclosure was tightened from April 2013.
+A worker must have a genuine belief that their disclosure is in the public interest in order to succeed with a whistleblowing claim.

-Tribunals will be able to exercise their discretion to impose a financial penalty on an employer (in addition to any financial award made to a claimant) of up to 50% of any financial award made.
-There will be a £100 minimum and a £5,000 maximum.
+Tribunals are now able to exercise their discretion to impose a financial penalty on an employer (in addition to any financial award made to a claimant) of up to 50% of any financial award made.
+There will be a minimum fee and a maximum fee.
 The money received from penalties will not go to the claimant but retained by the Secretary of State.

 Employers are recommended to update any policies, handbooks, template letters and contract of employment to reflect the changes as detailed above.
 Please contact us at email@example.com for further support and advice on regarding your company policies and procedures.